Conrad Hendricks

-Conrad Hendricks (Rust-ter-Vaal, 5 February 1979 – Alberton, 14 January 2006) was a South African association football player last playing as goalkeeper for Moroka Swallows.
+Conrad Hendricks (5 February 1979 – 14 January 2006) was a South African association football player last playing as goalkeeper for Moroka Swallows.

 Although mainly an understudy to Nigerian international Greg Etafia at Swallows, the 26-year-old Hendricks played a key role in the Birds winning the ABSA Cup in 2004 and always performed with distinction when called upon.

-He previously played for Kaizer Chiefs, Vaal Ambassadors, Black Leopards.
+He previously played for Kaizer Chiefs and Black Leopards.

 He died in a motor accident in Alberton on the outskirts of Johannesburg.
+In 2019, the Premier Soccer League announced that Hendricks was one of eleven footballers who had died on roads since 2003.